 What businesses in Northeast Indiana have seen the same success?
 Who else looks to the talent pool of individuals with disabilities as a resource?
 Through a recent grant from AWS Foundation to Greater Fort Wayne Inc. (GFW), we hope to see that talent pool increase.
 By focusing on paid employment, internships and volunteer opportunities, GFW will work to open pathways to employment for people of all abilities.

 Stephen Hawking, the recently deceased astrophysicist who spent his final decades of life in a wheelchair and was able to speak with only computer assistance because of ALS, was a visible advocate for those with disabilities being productive employees.
 He said his research was possible because he was freed from the typical demands of classroom instruction in light that he couldnt stand in front of a group of students and teach.
 In his introduction to a World Health Organization report on disabilities he said, “We have a moral duty to remove the barriers to participation and to invest sufficient funding and expertise to unlock the vast potential of people with disabilities.”

 I invite you to join that same journey to remove barriers.
-If you are interested in learning more call Kevin Morse at GFW Inc.
+If you are interested in learning more call GFW’s Director of Disability Initiatives, Kevin Morse.